-Now we will run through Paper one, section two.
+Now we will run through Paper One, section two.
 This is page nine of the examination booklet.
 And as is outlined, this is worth 20 marks, you must attempt one question and one question only from six a through to six n.
 And you should allow about 45 minutes for this section.
-You are again given the examination rubric, and then the question start.
+You are again given the examination rubric, and then the questions start.
 It's really a good idea to read the examination rubric for each of your examination sections.
 Let's scroll down a little.
 As we can see here, this is question six, and it's worth 20 marks.
 The first question refers to the prescribed text ‘All the Light We Cannot See’.
 Then the second is ‘Vertigo’.
 The third, ‘Nineteen Eighty-Four’.
 And you can see that these are all of the prescribed texts that are prose fiction.
 The final text in the prose fiction list is ‘Past the Shallows’.
 It's essential that you answer the question for your prescribed text.
 And that might mean that you take part of your initial reading time to find what page your prescribed text is on.
 There are five pages of questions and your prescribed text and the question relevant for you will be on one of these five pages.
 When it comes to the questions for this section, you will notice that each question requires the exploration of a different human experience.
 ‘Take All the Light We Cannot See’ for example.
 This connects to the word courage, while ‘Vertigo’ connects to the word resilience.
 This means it is vital you're responding to the correct question.
-We'll unpack these in more detail in the resource for exploring Paper one, section two.
+We'll unpack these in more detail in the resource for exploring Paper One, section two.

-As we've already mentioned, this question has 14 parts, a through n.
+As we've already mentioned, this question has 14 parts, ‘a’ through ‘n’.
 This is because there are many prescribed texts for the Common Module.
 If the examination is set up like this again, you will need to find the question with your text.
 In this case, the author is bolded and the name of the text is bolded and italicized, and they are at the start of each item.
-In the example, the text is Shakespearean drama, William Shakespeare is the playwright, and the play is called The Merchant of Venice.
-The question asks, ‘to what extent does the exploration of human experience in The Merchant of Venice invite you to reconsider your understanding of deception?’
+In the example, the text is Shakespearean drama, William Shakespeare is the playwright, and the play is called ‘The Merchant of Venice’.
+The question asks, ‘to what extent does the exploration of human experience in ‘The Merchant of Venice’ invite you to reconsider your understanding of deception?’
 While there was a different question for each section in 2019, it's important to note that the exams in 2020 and beyond might be different.
 And the sample questions paper gives you a clear indication of what this might look like.
-If you haven't already, pause the presentation here and spend some time reading through the 2019 HSC Paper one examination for English Advanced.
+If you haven't already, pause the presentation here and spend some time reading through the 2019 HSC Paper One examination for English Advanced.
 This will be important for an activity later in this session.
 And we also acknowledge that it's much easier to read the paper when you have the paper or the file open in front of you.